nullpomino/nullpomino/readme_en.txt

 VS-BATTLE
 	Battle against human or AI opponent.
 You can send garbage blocks by clearing 2 or more lines at the same time.

+AVALANCHE 1P (RC1)
+	This is a puzzle mode where the objective is to clear clusters of colors, not lines.
+	Make chains to score as much as you can before you top out!
+	Only for use with "AVALANCHE" rule.

+AVALANCHE 1P FEVER MARATHON (RC1)
+	Premade chains will drop down endlessly.
+Try to get the most points before time runs out!
+	Only for use with "AVALANCHE" rule.

+AVALANCHE VS-BATTLE (RC1)
+	Clear chains to send your opponent garbage!
+	Only for use with "AVALANCHE" rule.

+PHYSICIAN (RC1)
+	This is a puzzle mode where you clear gem blocks by lining up blocks of the same color, like throwing pills into a jar.
+	Clear more viruses at once to get more points.
+	Only for use with "PHYSICIAN" rule.

+PHYSICIAN VS-BATTLE (RC1)
+	Clear more than one gem block at a time to send your opponent garbage.
+Try to clear your gem blocks first!
+	Only for use with "PHYSICIAN" rule.

+SPF VS-BATTLE (BETA)
+	A puzzle mode based on a fighting game.
+Use gems to clear blocks of the same color and send garbage.
+	Only for use with "SPF" rule.

 7. How to add BGM
 Well, currently this game does not have any BGM by default.